5 Essential Elements of a High-conversion Ecommerce Sites

 Conversion Optimization Digital Marketing

-To put it simply, color psychology is associating colors with meaning, particularly emotional meaning.
-For example, people who use bright colors would usually suggest their bright personalities.
-Or, the color blue suggests a calming or cool vibe for people.
+People who use bright colors would usually suggest their bright personalities.
+Or, the color blue suggests a calming or relaxed vibe for people.
+These associations can be universal, but they can also be cultural in some contexts.

-ADDITIONAL RESOURCE: List of 14 Best A/B Testing Tools for Conversion Optimization Pros
+ADDITIONAL RESOURCE: List of Best A/B Testing Tools for Conversion Optimization Pros

 READ MORE: Web Design and Marketing: 7 Reasons They’re Related

 For example, a color psychology study suggests that men and women generally prefer the color blue.
-On the other hand, some studies show that women prefer shades of pink rather than blue.
+On the other hand, some behavioral studies show that women prefer shades of pink rather than blue.

 Still, the same argument stands: color preferences can affect marketing and your understanding of your audience should still influence your choices for color usage.